Fellowship training to become certified by the American Board of Cosmetic Surgery

 How can I apply for a general cosmetic surgery fellowship?

 After you have completed residency training and are pursuing primary board certification in General Surgery, Obstetrics and Gynecology, Oral and Maxillofacial Surgery, Otolaryngology, Thoracic Surgery, Plastic Surgery, Neurological Surgery, Ophthalmology, and/or Orthopedic Surgery (hereinafter referred to as “approved boards”), the next step is to apply for a one-year American Academy of Cosmetic Surgery certified fellowship.
-(Note: Ophthalmic surgeons must complete a two year cosmetic surgery fellowship.)
+(Note: Ophthalmic surgeons must complete a two year cosmetic surgery fellowship.
+Plastic surgeons who have completed an ACGME approved plastic surgery residency may apply for an AACS certified cosmetic surgery fellowship with the intent to pursue ABCS certification as their primary board certification.)

 Ready to get started on your career as a board certified cosmetic surgeon?
 We’re here to help!